leahshizuru/bioinformatic_notebook/2022-AUGUST-Aphanipathes_sp._annotation.md

 12. A consensus sequence of 20, 395 bp was generated.
 13. This consensus sequence was BLASTed.
 Top 3 results were as follows: 98% Query Cover, 92.61 Per.
 Ident to (MZ157399.1), 97% Query Cover, 91.48 Per.
 Ident to (JX023266.1), 96% Query Cover, 92.42 Per.
 Ident to (MZ157400.1).
 All partial *Aphanipathes* scored either 100 Per.
 Ident or >99.%.

+14. Annotations were transferred (via Geneious Prime) to this consensus sequence following same protocol above.

 ![Mapped reads](Mapped_to_reference.jpg)
 Figure 1.
 Trimmed MiSeq PE reads mapped to Stichopathes sp.
 SCBUCN-8850 (MZ157399).